NBC News fires Matt Lauer after sexual misconduct review

 Related: Since Weinstein, here's the list of men accused of sexual misconduct

-Ari Wilkenfeld, who said he's the lawyer for the woman who accused Lauer, said in a statement that he and his client met Monday evening for several hours with representatives from NBC's Human Resources and Legal Department.
-He said she would not be identified.
+Ari Wilkenfeld, who said he is the lawyer for the woman whose accusation against Lauer prompted his firing, said in a statement that he and his client met Monday evening for several hours with representatives from NBC's Human Resources and Legal Department.
+He said she did not want to be identified.

 "Our impression at this point is that NBC acted quickly, as all companies should, when confronted with credible allegations of sexual misconduct in the workplace," Wilkenfeld said.
 "While I am encouraged by NBC's response to date, I am in awe of the courage my client showed to be the first to raise a complaint and to do so without making any demands other than the company do the right thing."